Udon171/fam-star-quizary/readme.md

 - Change of prioriatise using Minimum Viable Product (MVP) Princables

 Starting out I had my project section of github loaded with my planned development path.
 One thing I wanted to implement (but couldn't) was the tick box for the inner content which would have helped after using MVP pricables.
 Regardless, I used the project section of github, to manage the extra tasks from the basic, for a working product.
 The first complication of having 4 players over a one player setup were easy to see, needed a redirection to the one player setup.
+Server, database or external modile/tablet use was removed for none applicable reasons.

 This was then followed by a complete overlook at some features of show elements and was cut from the current direction of the project.
 This brought it back to a handfull of my project titles and content to produce a functioning one player quiz with a settings page and a start page to work (this is reflected in my projects section).
 Looking online at other quiz's JS code through github to understand the natue of using the api also made me realize I can call the single api instead of pre 50 questions as researched prior(as shown above int he diary).
 Making the basic working site was rewarding in itself but was done for a timed deadline and still needs more work to style and add any missing elements.
 I did not expect any issues as I had the basic's working.